 Juvenile white sharks aggregate in the Port Stephens region from early spring to mid-summer.
 The sharks are usually 1.8 to 2.6 metres in length and approximately one to five years old.

 They stay for weeks or months in local areas of the coast, specifically along northern Stockton Beach, Bennett's Beach and Mungo Brush.

 Contributing to population estimates

-This information when combined with estimates of adult numbers from the genetic data, will contribute to Australia’s first white shark population estimates and develop models that use measured data to asses population status, rather than information that is assumed or best-guessed.
+This information, combined with estimates of adult numbers from the genetic data, have contributed to Australia's first white shark population estimates and models that use measured data to asses population status, rather than information that is assumed or best-guessed.